Resident's Bill of Rights

 without fear of coercion, discrimination or reprisal, whether directed at

-the resident or anyone else:
+the resident or anyone else:- the Residents’ Council.

-2. the Family Council.
+- the Family Council.

-3. the licensee, and, if the licensee is a corporation, the directors
+- the licensee, and, if the licensee is a corporation, the directors

 and officers of the corporation, and, in the case of a home